Constraining Primordial Non-Gaussianity with Density-Split Clustering: PNG Fisher Constraints from DSC

 where $C$ is the fitting constant representing the level of convergence and $N_{\rm deriv}$ is the number of derivative realizations.
 After fitting $C$, we take the limit as $N_{\rm deriv} \rightarrow \infty$ and apply the correction factor $f(\infty) = (1+C)^{1/2}$ to obtain robust estimates.
 Given that each parameter has a different level of convergence, we fit the expression for each parameter separately.
 We note that the derived expression only strictly holds in the limit of large $N_{\rm deriv}$, where the central limit theorem applies; we conservatively fit the model only between 100 and 500 derivative realizations to account for this.

 The constraints are less strongly converged for the DSC and joint analyses compared to the halo-only analysis.
 Without applying the proposed corrections above, we would be overestimating the relative improvement from adding DSC functions.
 Fig.~\ref{fig:raw_corrected_relative} shows the constraints for the DSC and joint fits normalized to the halo-only constraints.
 The joint analysis provides factors of $\sim$ 1.4, 8.8, 3.6, 2.3, 1.6, 1.6, 2.0, and 1.5 improvement over the halo-only analysis for parameters $\fnlloc, \fnlequil, \fnlortho, \mmin, h, n_s, \omegam, \sigma_8$, after applying convergence corrections.
 Except $\fnlequil$, the relative improvements for the DSC and joint analyses from the halo-only analysis are weakened upon applying the convergence correction, confirming the importance of applying these corrections to avoid over-optimistic forecasts.
 The joint analysis provides improvement over the halo-only analysis for all parameters, while the DSC analysis provides improvement for all parameters except $\sigma_8$, highlighting the importance of the joint constraining power of the halo/DSC power spectra.

+We emphasize that the constraints presented in this paper should only serve as a comparison of the relative constraining power between DSC and two-point statistics, not as a forecast for future surveys such as DESI.
+Under more realistic modelling, halos should be populated with galaxies using a model such as the Halo Occupation Distribution (HOD); the constraints would likely weaken upon marginalizing over the model parameters.
+At the same time, surveys like DESI will probe a significantly larger volume than $1 \ (\invhGpc)^3$ and sample galaxies at higher number density than $1.55 \times 10^{-4} \ (\hinvMpc)^3$, which would improve the constraints.
+A simulation-based emulator approach (previously applied to CMASS BOSS \cite{Paillas_2024, CuestaLazaro_2024}) would also capture any redshift dependence of our statistics.
+A rigorous analysis of the constraining power and a comparison to other higher-order alternative clustering methods is left to future work.